VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

 **1. View Health Checks**

 Our application is now up and running on OpenShift and accessible to all users.
 However how do we handle an application failure?
 Without constantly manually veriifying the application there would be no way to know when the application crashes.
-Luckily OpenShift can handle this issue by using a probe for health checks.
+Luckily OpenShift can handle this issue by using probes.

 There are two types of probes that we can create; a `liveness probe` and a `readiness probe`.
 Liveness probes are used to check if the container is still running.
 Readiness probes are used to determine if containers are ready to service requests.
-We're going to be creating a health check,  a type of liveness probe.
+We're going to be creating a health check, which is a liveness probe that we'll use to keep track of our application health.

 Our health check will continually poll the application to ensure that the application is up and healthy.
-If the check fails, OpenShift will be alerted and restart the container, spinning up a brand new instance.
+If the check fails, OpenShift will be alerted and will restart the container and spin up a brand new instance.
 You can read more about the specifics [here](https://docs.openshift.org/latest/dev_guide/application_health.html).

 Since a lack of health checks can cause container issues if they crash, OpenShift will alert you with a warning message if your project is lacking one.

-Go back to overview and click on your deployment.
+Click on Application and select your deployment.
 ![Application Deployment](../../assets/middleware/rhoar-monitoring/applicationDeployment.png)

 Click on `Configuration` and we can see the warning message here.